Last Updated on March 22, 2021

 Extensive details of the job being offered must be entered into the portal, including a list of duties, the minimum education requirement, experience required, plus wages and benefits.

-The information entered could be used when in federal government employer compliance audits.
+The information entered could be used in federal government employer compliance audits.

 Employers submitting a job offer with receive an offer of employment number.
 The foreign worker requires this number to complete their work permit application.